Section 40E of the Mining Act 1978 allows Miner’s Right holders to apply for a permit to prospect on land within a granted exploration licence.

 - is subject to standard protective conditions and notes, which can be varied or added to the permit by the issuing officer.

 Section 40E Permit applications

-For a $25.00 fee, applications can be lodged at any DMP Mining Registrar office by using the Mining Act Form 1A or Mineral Titles Online.
+With the permit fee (see Fee Schedule), applications can be lodged at any DMIRS Mining Registrar office by using the Mining Act Form 1A or Mineral Titles Online.
 All applications must be in a person’s name (not a company name) and can include up to three holders.
 Each holder must have a current Miner’s Right and complete and sign the application form.
 All applicants are jointly liable for any permit activities conducted.
 Applications must list the make, model and licence plate for each vehicle to be used on the nominated exploration licence.
 Permits are issued by the Mining Registrar for the particular mineral field where the relevant land falls.

 Issue of permit

 Once applications are granted, permit holders will receive a permit and area map, showing the nominated graticular blocks on the Exploration Licence.
 Permit holders must forward a copy of the permit and map to any pastoralist affected, before commencing prospecting.
 DMIRS will notify exploration licence holders by mail, with a copy of the permit and map.